-Our school values of Respect, Responsibility, Resilience and Teamwork provide a framework to explore positive behaviour and wellbeing.
+Our school values of Respect, Resilience, Integrity and Creativity provide a framework to explore positive behaviour and wellbeing.
 We take regular opportunities to 'Share and Celebrate' examples of our school values in action within our classrooms, at assemblies and through Values Awards featured in our school newsletter.

 Professional Development and Parent Information Sessions

 We undertake regular professional learning to support the social and emotional development of our students.
 We ensure that our programs are evidence-based and reflect best practice.
 At a teaching team and whole school level, we work together to ensure that we best support every student within our school.

 In the interests of working together to achieve the best for our students, we offer information sessions with experts who share supportive wellbeing insights and strategies.
 In the past, we have been fortunate to investigate ideas about Resilience and Optimism, in the context of school and home.
 These sessions provide a wonderful opportunity to connect school approaches to the home environment, as we work in a partnership to support our students' social and emotional growth.